Beyond correlation: The Impact of Human Uncertainty in Measuring the Effectiveness of Automatic Evaluation and LLM-as-a-Judge: Introduction

-Secondly, this problem also leads to a follow-on question about how to interpret uncertainty.
-Not all types of uncertainties are equal \citep{ kahneman1982variants}, as they can range from random human errors, ambiguity in tasks, and nature of perception-based evaluation \citep{elangovan-etal-2024-considers}, where some of these variations are inherent to the task while others indicate poor reliability of human labels.
+The impact of human label uncertainty on automatic evaluation, therefore, leads to a follow-on question -- how then to effectively account for human uncertainty in automatic evaluation.
+Not all types of uncertainties are equal \citep{ kahneman1982variants}, as they can range from random human errors, ambiguity in tasks, and a by-product of perception-based evaluation \citep{elangovan-etal-2024-considers}.
+Some human evaluation tasks naturally have higher variance than others.
 For instance, when evaluating aspects such as ``\textit{How readable is the given content?}'', the answer relies on human perception and is likely to vary from person to person.
 In contrast, evaluating a natural language inference (NLI) task, such as ``\textit{Can you infer the given sentence from a given text?}'', is less likely to show variations.
 Acceptable variation in labels, therefore, depends on the task, as \textit{variations or uncertainties in human labels can sometimes be a feature rather than a bug} in human evaluation.
-Thus, we explore how to effectively measure and interpret reliability in the context of human uncertainties.
-Hence, we ask the following questions in this paper \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=1.0pt, leftmargin=*] \item \textbf{Research Question 1} - How does uncertainty in human labels impact correlation metrics when we measure the efficacy of automatic evaluation methods? (\textbf{Sec.~\ref{sec:rq1}})
+Thus, we explore how to effectively measure and interpret reliability of automatic evaluation while taking human uncertainty in to consideration.
+We ask the following research questions: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, leftmargin=*] \item \textbf{RQ1:} How does uncertainty in human labels impact correlation metrics when we measure the efficacy of automatic evaluation methods? (\textit{See detailed analysis on stratifying data by human uncertainty in} \textbf{Sec.~\ref{sec:rq1}} )